Oppositions & disputes

 How we help

-We help evaluate the merits early and decide whether to defend hard, negotiate, amend, or refile more strategically.
+We evaluate the merits early and advise whether to defend, negotiate, amend, or refile more strategically.

 Trademark disputes in Australia generally fall into three categories: opposition to a trademark application, cancellation or removal of a registered trademark, and non-use removal.

-Oppositions are filed after an application is accepted and published in the Australian Official Journal of Trade Marks.
+Oppositions are filed after an application is accepted and published.
 Common grounds include ownership issues, Section 41 lack of distinctiveness, Section 44 similarity to existing marks, bad faith, and likely deception or confusion.

-Non-use removal under Section 92 is often a practical tool for clearing the register of marks that are blocking new applications but are not actually being used in trade.
+Non-use removal is often a practical tool for clearing the register of marks that are blocking new applications but are not actually being used in trade.
+In Australia this is available under Section 92 of the Trade Marks Act 1995 after three years of non-use.

 The opposition process at IP Australia follows a structured timeline: notice of intention to oppose, statement of grounds and particulars, notice of intention to defend, evidence rounds, and then a hearing or decision on the papers.